 Average charge for a joint replacement in Texas was reported to be about $79.000 in 2017.
 A cesarean section without major complications averaged nearly $26,000, not counting the baby’s care.
 If you are looking for average cost of hospital care or surgery, the prices at this PricePoint site by the Texas Hospital Association will give you an idea of what to expect on your hospital bill.
 Information for one hospital at a time (no side-by-side comparisons) for maternity, childbirth, newborn, c-section; hip or knee replacement (look up Joint), fracture repair; hysterectomy, pneumonia, COPD, bronchitis, asthma; heart failure, chest pain, cardiac cath, bypass, stent, heart transplant; mental health, psychiatric hospitalization, depression; alcohol rehab; bowel surgery; back problems including spinal fusion and more.
 Volumes at each hospital are shown.
 Uses abbreviated medical terms instead of lay language; for example: “Uterine & adnexa proc” instead of hysterectomy.
 Does not include surgeon or other physician fees.

-McLean Hospital (Belmont, MA) and Massachusetts General (Boston) lead the 2018 best psychiatric hospitals list once again.
-Reputation scores only were used by US News & World Report to select these 11 hospitals.
+Massachusetts General (Boston) and McLean Hospital (Belmont, MA) lead the 2019-2020 best psychiatric hospitals list once again.
+Reputation scores only, from 2017, 2018 and 2019, were used by US News & World Report to select 11 hospitals.
 Listings address short-term acute hospital psychiatric admissions, rather than long-term residential care

 Compare Utah HMOs and PPOs – health insurance plans Aetna, Altius, Cigna, Deseret, Educators Mutual EMI, Humana, PEHP, Regence Blue Cross Blue Shield, SelectHealth, United Health Care, and Medicaid plans (Health Choice, Healthy U, Molina, SelectHealth CHIP) on member satisfaction, antidepressant medications, back pain, cancer screening, and high blood pressure; diabetes, prenatal & maternity, preventive care, well-child visits & immunizations, and more.
 Shows actual performance rates.
 2018 Performance Report published by utah.gov uses 2017 data